MyEcoria/anium/privacy.md

-Pilium Mobile Application Privacy Policy
+Anium Mobile Application Privacy Policy

-Pilium ("Pilium", "we", "our" or "us") respects your privacy and understands that it is important to you.
+Anium ("Anium", "we", "our" or "us") respects your privacy and understands that it is important to you.
 We created this Privacy Policy to explain the types of information we collect through the Kalium and Natrium mobile applications released by us (the "App"), how we will use, disclose and protect this information once it is collected, and how you can opt in or opt out of some of our uses and disclosures of certain information relating to your use of the App.

-THE APP IS OWNED, OPERATED AND RELEASED BY Pilium ONLY.
-Pilium IS INDEPENDENT OF, AND OPERATES SEPARATELY FROM, ANY SOFTWARE WALLET THAT IS NOT RELEASED BY Pilium (COLLECTIVELY, "SEPARATE TECHNOLOGIES").
-FOR THE AVOIDANCE OF DOUBT, Pilium DOES NOT OWN, DEVELOP, OPERATE, MAINTAIN OR SUPPORT ANY OF THE SEPARATE TECHNOLOGIES.
+THE APP IS OWNED, OPERATED AND RELEASED BY Anium ONLY.
+Anium IS INDEPENDENT OF, AND OPERATES SEPARATELY FROM, ANY SOFTWARE WALLET THAT IS NOT RELEASED BY Anium (COLLECTIVELY, "SEPARATE TECHNOLOGIES").
+FOR THE AVOIDANCE OF DOUBT, Anium DOES NOT OWN, DEVELOP, OPERATE, MAINTAIN OR SUPPORT ANY OF THE SEPARATE TECHNOLOGIES.

 Please read this Privacy Policy carefully to understand our policies and practices regarding information that we collect through the App about you and your use of the App and how we will treat it.
 If you do not agree with these policies and practices, do not download or use the App.